gtri/scrimmage/README.md

     cmake .. -DMOOSIVP_SOURCE_TREE_BASE=/path/to/moos-ivp

-## Obtain Pre-Built SCRIMMAGE Docker Image
+## Download SCRIMMAGE Docker Image

-The SCRIMMAGE docker image isn't publicly available yet, but for GTRI employees, they can use the internal docker registry.
+The SCRIMMAGE docker image is pushed to a public repository after a successful build on Travis.
+If docker is installed on your machine, you can obtain the SCRIMMAGE docker image by running the following command:

+    $ docker pull syllogismrxs/scrimmage:latest

+Now you can run an instance of the SCRIMMAGE docker image and run SCRIMMAGE in headless mode:

+    $ docker run -it syllogismrxs/scrimmage:latest /bin/bash
+    $ source ~/.scrimmage/setup.bash
+    $ scrimmage ./missions/straight-no-gui.xml

+### Docker Troubleshooting Notes

-1. Allow non-https connections for your docker client.
+1. To allow non-https connections for your docker client.
 Add the following information to your /etc/docker/daemon.json file:

         {